Jagapd/DashBoardData/README.md

  Output is printed in console log , in text file(DashBoardData.txt) , also in html file(DashBoardData.html).

- About implementeation :
+ About Implementation :

- 1) Extracted the text from source and did a parsing with help of regular expression to store the results in HashMap datastructure, finially print the result in console , HTML file , Text file
+ 1) Extracted the text from source and did a parsing with help of regular expression to store the results in HashMap datastructure, finally print the result in console , HTML file , Text file

  Sample output